Of Family and Other Oddities

 he idea that you can be married for more than half your life and still know very little about your wife seems to be only a surprise to me.
 My husband Michael, is perfectly content to discover “brand new”things about me every day.
 He appears constantly perplexed.
 You don’t like soda?
 We got married on your parents anniversary?
 You don’t really have green eyes?
 You wear contacts?
 The list goes on.

 He also has definite opinions that are shared by… well, really nobody else.
-Case in point, major food companies apparently using a little known and frankly, sale squelching marketing strategy, change the recipes to their products to make them less tasty when they discover that he likes them.
+Case in point, major food companies apparently using a little known and frankly, sales squelching marketing strategy, change the recipes to their products to make them less tasty when they discover that he likes them.
 Yes, he alone has that power.
 But let’s not go there.

 Forget about names.
 He simply cannot not remember them.
 One day he brought a couple of clients over to see our log home and to introduce them to me.
 He began with the comment, I kept calling them Betty and Bill because we know a Betty and Bill but now I’ve finally got it right.
 He introduced the husband, This is John.
 He then turned to the wife, And this is Bill.
 Awkward pause.
 I looked at Betty, Do you prefer to be called Bill or William?